davidsoloman/SHWC-Project/README.md

 Content:
 Android-development Folder : Contains all files of our Android project.
 You can use Android studio to open it.
 Server-development Folder : Contains all files of the server part.
 You configure and send all those files on your web server.
-I refer you to the install.txt file wich you can found on the root folder of our repository.
+I refer you to the install.txt file that you can found on the root folder of our repository.

 Copyright (c) 2015 Pierre-Yves Rancien, Alassane Diagne, Axel Francart, Clément Casasreales, Andreas Roche